enordmoe/M360/README.md

 # M360
-Repository with materials for Applied Statistics II class
+Repository with notes and resources for Applied Statistics II class.